ruvnet/ds.js/docs/integrations/openrouter/security.md

 # OpenRouter Security Best Practices

-This guide covers security best practices and configurations for using OpenRouter with DS.js.
+This guide covers security best practices and configurations for using OpenRouter with DSPy.ts.

 ## API Key Management